 Your UCAS application must be submitted online using UCAS Apply by the deadline of 15th October for the first admissions round.
 The UCAS institution code for Cambridge is CAM 05, and the campus code for Hughes Hall is 7.

 There are earlier application deadlines for applicants wishing to be considered for interview overseas which can be found on the Overseas Interviews page.

-Hughes Hall also offers a second round application, the deadline for which is the 1st March.
+Hughes Hall also offers a second admissions round, the deadline for which is the 1st March.
 This is specifically designed for those who are currently undertaking shorter courses, such as Access to HE Courses, or self-studying A-Levels.